Back up and recover services

 Tiger Cloud automatically creates one full backup every week, and incremental backups every day in the same region as your service.
 Additionally, all Write-Ahead Log (WAL) files are retained back to the oldest full backup.
 This means that you always have a full backup available for the current and previous week:

-On Scale and Enterprise pricing plans, you can check the list of backups for the previous 14 days in Tiger Console.
+On Scale and Performance pricing plans, you can check the list of backups for the previous 14 days in Tiger Console.
 To do so, select your service, then click

 Operations >